Frequently asked questions

-It's not necessary to book tickets in advance, but you can get a discount if you book an open-dated ticket online (excluding anyone's who's coming on foot by bike or public transport).
+It's not necessary to book tickets in advance, but you can get a discount if you book a dated ticket online (excluding anyone's who's coming on foot by bike or public transport).
 Advance ticket booking won't guarantee entry on a busy day, so we'd advise you to get here early anyway – particularly in school holidays and on rainy days mid-week (when lots of tourists head to Eden).

 - How long are tickets valid for entry?

-- How do I convert my entry ticket into a one-year annual pass?
+- How do I convert my entry ticket into a one-year Annual Pass?

 - I've lost my annual pass, can I still get in for free?